-I have to agree with Hawko - its a nice brush, but crazily overpriced at New Zealand $114 - which is US $99!
+I have to agree with Hawko - its a nice brush, but no-where near worth the NZ $114 (US $99).
 The bristles are soft and good quality, but so are most synthetic brushes these days.
-The difference is in how they perform over time.
+The difference is in how it performs over time.

-3. The Hourglass marketing I've seen, particularly blogs and editorials (who are paid to mention each product) hype implies that Hourglass alone can magically impart perfect, youthful qualities to your skin, with an "airbrushed" finish.
+The Hourglass marketing I've seen, particularly blogs and paid-per-mention editorials implies that Hourglass alone can magically impart perfect, youthful qualities to your skin, creating an "airbrushed" finish with any foundation.
 Total rubbish!
-There are many, many similar brushes around that perform exactly the same if you look and it takes lots of time buffing and lots of practice to get this look right.
+There are many, many similar brushes around that make that same claim and the secret is choosing the right base products for your skin and taking lots and lots of time buffing and practice to get this look right.
 And you don't to buy this actual brush to get this look.
-Real Techniques have the same high quality fibres that you have "air-brush" with (which actually means buff, buff, buff until your arm drops off, as well as layering with the right products that work for you if your skin is older like mine).
+I brought a Real Techniques Expert Face Brush and it worked better then the No.2 Blush Brush.

 I am addicted to this brush.
 I just had a baby and had almost given up on the daily application of make up, but then I got this brush and now I am addicted.
 I apply foundation and a little concealer under the eyes and blend, then a cheek stain (which I've never managed to get quite right in the past), then contoured with powder.
 I was so impressed!